beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 When ready, return to the results page and click on `Fasta format` to download the alignment as a FASTA file.

+The downloaded file will probably have a long and uninformative name such as: `_out.2502241929466CMs0BqwdZEKASUk69JNo3lsfnormal.fasta` -- rename this file to `outbreak.seq_run_1_aligned.fasta`

 ### Estimate a Maximum Likelihood tree